BrentGrammer/PROGNOTES/ComputerScience/DesigningDataIntensiveApplications.md

 Multi dimensional index: used to search on multiple columns simultaneously.
 I.e. a latitude and longitude for a location.
 LSM trees and B-Trees cannot do this.
 The key is a concatenation indicating field/column order of the value.

-In memory databases: performance hits come from working with writing to disks.
+- In memory databases: performance hits come from working with writing to disks.
 In memory dbs can give performance gains because they don't need to encode the days in a form that has to be written to disk.

-OLTP: "online transaction processing". transactions for small number of records and access pattern based on interactive user actions (based on the users input), I.E. transaction processing.
+#### OLTP: "online transaction processing". transactions for small number of records and access pattern based on interactive user actions (based on the users input), I.E. transaction processing.
 Payments, sale if items, etc.

-OLAP: "online analytics processing". analytics, reading columns of larger number of records and aggregating them for business analytics.
+#### OLAP: "online analytics processing". analytics, reading columns of larger number of records and aggregating them for business analytics.

+### Data Warehouses

-Data warehouse: separate database used for analytics OLAP type queries separate from OLTP database.
+- Data warehouse: separate database used for analytics OLAP type queries separate from OLTP database.
 Purpose was to keep OLTP database low latency for business critical operations and separate large reads for analytics to prevent performance hits.

-ETL: Extract-Transform-Load.
+- ETL: Extract-Transform-Load.
 Process of getting readonly copy of OLTP data into warehouse so analysts can query it to their hearts contents without doing it on the OLTP database.
 On OLTP operation, data is extracted, transformed to analytics friendly format and loaded into the data warehouse.
    Enterprise companies have data warehouse s, but smaller companies do not since their data sets are a lot smaller, they can do analytics on the same database.
   Typically sql relational data models are best for analytics.
   Database vendors usually focus on supporting either transaction processing or analytics workload s but not both because the different types of processing need to be optimized differently.
   (OLTP process rows, where analytics db would use column compression and column oriented storage since the tables are so wide and we don't want to have to load entire rows and filter for queries.)

+#### Storage Schemas

-Star schema: used for analytics data model.
+- Star schema: used for analytics data model.
 Central facts table containing records of say user events (very large).
 Facts have foreign keys or references to dimensional tables with extra info on the fact(who what when why how etc.).
 The facts table is the center of the star and the dimensional tables are the rays of the star.

-Snowflake schema: variation on the star schema.
+- Snowflake schema: variation on the star schema.
 The dimensional tables have subdimensional tables.
 More normalized than star schemas, but analysts prefer star schemas since they are simpler to work with.

 Fact Tables in data warehouses are typically very wide with many columns.